 But, how do we combat the onslaught of thoughts?
-How do we stop overthinking?
+How do we dial down our own thoughts and overthinking?
 How do we get more clarity and stop feeling insecure?

 Here’s one suggestion: just fall asleep instead.
 Tell your family you’re meditating, because you’ll seem cool and peaceful-like, but sleep instead.
 It’s much easier.

-Then, once you’re well rested from your daily naps, your daily “meditation” (they won’t know the difference), your daily tea and chocolate covered pretzels, then you might consider just sitting up straight and watching your breath come and go.
+Then, once you’re well rested from your daily naps, your daily “meditation” (they won’t know the difference), and your daily tea and chocolate-covered pretzels, then you might consider just sitting up straight and watching your breath come and go.

 OK, I’m poking fun, attempting levity in this tortuous topic of overthinking in a relationship, because it’s not fun to find yourself in the endless loop of anxious thoughts, and thought patterns that are likely to keep you stuck in a relationship and in your life.